Travel to South Africa for a unique opportunity on a truly diverse veterinary programme!

 Hoof trimming goats and sheep.

-This part of the project takes place at a local mixed practice clinic.
+This part of the programme takes place at a local mixed practice clinic.

-The clinic was converted from an old dairy shed by past volunteers, and was then taken over by a team of two local vets and opened as a private practice; 'Wild Coast Vet'.
+The clinic was converted from an old dairy shed by past participants, and was then taken over by a team of two local vets and opened as a private practice; 'Wild Coast Vet'.

 Participants shadow the team of two experienced vets through a typical working day at the clinic in the Eastern Cape of South Africa.